Zhichi57/btc-wallet-api/README.md

 Transactions between users

 The following RESTful API endpoints are implemented:
-- POST /users - creates user.Returns a token that will authenticate all other requests for this user.
+- POST /users - creates user.
+Returns a token that will authenticate all other requests for this user.
 - POST /wallets - create BTC wallet for the authenticated user.
 1 BTC (or 100000000 satoshi) is automatically granted to the new wallet upon creation.
 User may register up to 10 wallets.
 Returns wallet address and current balance in BTC and USD.